Groupoid exactness and the weak containment problem: Groupoids and -algebras

 We define a norm on $\cC_c(\cG)$ by

-The {\it full $C^*$-algebra $C^*(\cG)$ of the groupoid} $(\cG,\lambda)$ is the enveloping $C^*$-algebra of the Banach $*$-algebra obtained by completion of $\cC_c(\cG)$ with respect to the norm $\norm{\cdot}_1$.
+The {\it full $C^*$-algebra $C^*(\cG)$ of the groupoid} $(\cG,\lambda)$ is the enveloping $C^*$-algebra of the Banach $*$-algebra obtained by completion of $\cC_c(\cG)$ with respect to the norm $\norm{\cdot}_I$.

-For the notion of Hilbert $C^*$-module $\cH$ over a $C^*$-algebra $A$ (or Hilbert $A$-module) that we use in the sequel, we refer to \cite{Lance_book}.
-We shall denote by $\cB_A(\cH)$ the $C^*$-algebra of $A$-linear adjointable maps from $\cH$ into itself.
+For the notion of right Hilbert $C^*$-module $\cH$ over a $C^*$-algebra $A$ (or Hilbert $A$-module) that we use in the sequel, we refer to \cite{Lance_book}.
+We will denote by $\cB_A(\cH)$ the $C^*$-algebra of $A$-linear adjointable maps from $\cH$ into itself.